-The UV-B Monitoring and Research Program operates a national network of solar irradiance monitoring stations equipped with instruments that provide measurements to meet the needs of both agricultural and atmospheric researchers.
+The UV-B Monitoring and Research Program operates a national network of solar irradiance monitoring stations equipped with instruments that provide measurements to meet the needs of agricultural and atmospheric researchers.
 All instruments have on-board data logging capability.
-Measurements are provided as 3-minute averages, aggregated from 15/20 second readings of each instruments' raw output voltage.
+Measurements are provided as three-minute averages, aggregated from 15/20-second readings of each instruments' raw output voltage.
 Our instruments and support equipment typically receive annual on-site servicing and maintenance.
 Mission critical sensors are calibrated annually.
-Measurements are scrutinized both automatically and manually by program staff daily.
+Measurements are scrutinized automatically and manually by program staff daily.
 Trained on-site technicians service and maintain field instruments weekly, and are available to respond quickly to requests for problem resolution.
-These measures result in the collection of high quality data with very good capture rates.
+These measures result in the collection of high-quality data with very good capture rates.
 Data and data products are available for download in numeric or graphic format from the menus at the right.
 To access any of the data and products click on the item at the right.
-Our data is selected by a location and a time.
+Our data are selected by a location and a time.
 Simply fill out the form and click on the button.
 For time periods over two months, you can download a file.
 For periods of two months or less, plots of the data are available.

-The Spectral Irradiance section, contains data that is in situ calibrated as well as using a calibration factor.
+The Spectral Irradiance section, contains data that are in situ calibrated as well as using a calibration factor.
 Our Data Processing Procedures link gives detailed information on our calibration methods.

 Using in situ calibrations - Refers to application of the Langley calibration method to measured UV or visible MFRSR cosine corrected voltages.
 In situ responsivities are obtained after various filtering techniques have been applied to sequences of recently derived Langley voltage offsets after instrument deployment.